 We crave what we don’t have.

-For example, you are on a vegetarian or vegan diet, or you are not eating much meat in general.
+For example, you may be on a vegetarian or vegan diet or not eat much meat in general.

-In these situations, or related situations like being low on iron and craving ice, but overall it’s very easy to understand why you might crave meat!
+In these situations, or related situations like being low on iron and craving ice, it’s straightforward to understand why you might crave meat!

-Of course there are exceptions but again remember that in general we crave our deficiencies.
+Of course, there are exceptions, but remember that we generally crave our deficiencies.

 4 – Pregnant

-Pregnancy is a very special time in your life.
+Pregnancy is an extraordinary time in your life.

 The changes that you are going through when pregnant have an impact on why you crave protein.

-It’s normal for women during their pregnancy to have cravings for foods, like cravings for chocolate which has a lot of fat or protein which is filling …
+During their pregnancy, it’s normal for women to crave foods like cravings for chocolate, which has a lot of fat or protein and is filling …

-• You may have morning sickness and so not be digesting enough food for both of you
+- You may have morning sickness and not digest enough food for both of you.

 Tips to eat more protein if pregnant

-• Eat a high-protein breakfast.
-Protein is the building block of your body.
-Your body needs those essential amino acids first thing in the morning.
+- Eat a high-protein breakfast.
+Protein is the building block of your body, and it needs those essential amino acids first thing in the morning.

-• Eat protein snacks between meals.
-You should never be starving.
+- Eat protein snacks between meals.
+It would help if you never were starving.
 That leads to overeating later because when your stomach feels empty, then cravings come!

 5 – Marketing Influences